-While NEH does not have any formal career development programs of the type reported in table B11, each employee is encouraged to have an initial and annual Individual Development Plan (IDP) created in coordination with his or her supervisor and supported by appropriate resources.
+While NEH does not have any formal career development programs of the type reported in tables B12 and B20, each employee is encouraged to have an initial and annual Individual Development Plan (IDP) created in coordination with his or her supervisor and supported by appropriate resources.
 The NEH continues to promote agency development programs in order to give agency managers, supervisors, and employees the skills and competencies needed to improve their advancement opportunities.
-Specifically, the NEH offers the "Independent, Study, Research, and Development (ISRD)" program and "Educational Opportunities for Career Development (EOCD)" program to all eligible employees.
+As informal professional development programs, the NEH offers the "Independent, Study, Research, and Development (ISRD)" program and "Educational Opportunities for Career Development (EOCD)" program to all eligible employees.
 The ISRD program includes time off to pursue independent study, research, and/or development activities that are designed to maintain an employee's professional competence and to permit staff members to maintain active scholarly lives.
 The EOCD provides financial support and/or time off from work for a limited number of employees who are interested in formal course work or other structured training that enables the employee to further the mission of the agency and assist the employee in achieving his/her career development goals.
-The NEH also maintains an overall training budget to provide opportunities for employees to attend federal job related training courses, conferences, seminars etc. The NEH continues to utilize the Computer/Electronic Accommodations Program (CAP) which provides technology-based assistance and other servicing programs to support NEH employees with certain disabling conditions as necessary.
+In addition to these internal professional development programs, NEH maintains an overall training budget to provide opportunities for employees to attend federal job related training courses, conferences, seminars etc. The NEH continues to utilize the Computer/Electronic Accommodations Program (CAP) which provides technology-based assistance and other servicing programs to support NEH employees with certain disabling conditions as necessary.

-2. In the table below, please provide the data for career development opportunities that require competition and/or supervisory recommendation/approval to participate.
+2. In the table below, please provide the data for career development opportunities that require competition and/or supervisory recommendation/ approval to participate.

-Comen Development Total Participants PWD PWTD
+Como a Dougla magnet Total Participants P VD PWTD

 Career Development Opportunities Applicants (#) Selectees (#) Applicants (%) Selectees (%) Applicants (%) Selectees (%)

+Other Career Development Programs 4 4 0 0 0 0

 Internship Programs

 Fellowship Programs

 Mentoring Programs

 Coaching Programs

 Training Programs

 Detail Programs

-Other Career Development Programs 8 7 12.5 14.3 0 0

-- 3. Do triggers exist for PWD among the applicants and/or selectees for any of the career development programs?
+3. Do triggers exist for PWD among the applicants and/or selectees for any of the career development programs?
 (The appropriate benchmarks are the relevant applicant pool for the applicants and the applicant pool for selectees.)
 If "yes", describe the trigger(s) in the text box.
-Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box. - a.
-Applicants (PWD)
+Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.

-b.
-Selections (PWD)
+a.
+Applicants (PWD) Answer Yes b.
+Selections (PWD) Answer Yes